 Shouldering most of the public outrage, BP had a PR nightmare on their hands.

 To help tell their side of the story and explain their plans to remedy the oil spill, BP launched PPC ads targeting keywords such as “oil spill” to send visitors to a BP news page.

-The takeaway I would like to impart is that PPC is best for immediacy.
+The takeaway is that PPC is best for immediacy.
 In times of negative PR, running ads to help tell your side of the side of the story is something to keep in mind.

 In case you didn’t catch it:

 - Don’t send users to crappy, carelessly written landing pages.